MitocGroup/www/views/blog/posts/2019/09/terraform-module-components-for-aws-landing-zone-solution.md

 Terraform Module Components for AWS Landing Zone Solution

 # Intro
 The core innovation in terraform module for AWS Landing Zone solution is the immutable nature of components.
-Let’s dive deeper into what a component is and how does it work.
+Let's dive deeper into what a component is and how does it work.

 ---